 Safe industrial fluid system maintenance requires isolating any line in which work will be performed.
 Without proper isolation, fluid inside a line – which is often pressurized – could pose significant risks to technicians.
 Joe Bush describes two approaches for designing a two-block valve system to enhance operator safety when changing a gauge or measurement device.

 Originally published in Modern Chemical Industry (WeChat) | June 25, 2020

 In this Chinese-language article, Swagelok is showcasing its commitment to growth in the Asia-Pacific region by investing in measures designed to help regional customers overcome business challenges and meet the pace of demand in a competitive marketplace.
 Recent investments have included the appointment of a vice president of the region, the dedication of a new regional office in Singapore, and an extensive expansion of the company’s manufacturing plant in Changshu, China.

-Swagelok’s Safety Solutions on Industrial Fluid System to Promote the High-Quality Development of the Petrochemical Industry
+Swagelok’s Safety Solutions on Industrial Fluid System to Promote the High-Quality Development of the Petrochemical Industry (in Chinese)

 Originally published in International Pumps & Valve News for China (WeChat) | May 27, 2020